Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Introduction

 Opening the sub-hertz band would unlock new opportunities for gravitational-wave astronomy.
-In particular, the merger signals of intermediate-mass black hole (IMBH) binaries exhibit characteristic frequency evolution in this regime.
-For the Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) sensitivity scale~\cite{inoue2025chronos}, a facility with an arm length of about 300\,m could detect mergers with total mass $M \sim 10^3 M_\odot$ out to 380\,Mpc, enabling multi-band observations that bridge LISA and future ground-based detectors.
-Such observations would provide direct evidence for IMBHs and valuable insights into the formation pathways of supermassive black holes~\cite{AmaroSeoane2017}.
-Moreover, recent O4 observations have begun to reveal the black-hole mass distribution, with several candidate IMBH events already reported~\cite{GWTC3,GWTC4pop}.
+In particular, the merger signals of intermediate-mass black hole binaries exhibit characteristic frequency evolution in this regime.
+For the Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) sensitivity scale~\cite{inoue2025chronos, White_paper_CHRONOS, SPP-2026-3A-06}, a facility could detect mergers with total mass $M \sim 10^4 M_\odot$, enabling multi-band observations that bridge LISA and future ground-based detectors.
+Such observations would provide direct evidence for intermediate-mass black holes and valuable insights into the formation pathways of supermassive black holes~\cite{AmaroSeoane2017}.
+Moreover, recent O4 observations have begun to reveal the black-hole mass distribution, with several candidate intermediate-mass black hole events already reported~\cite{GWTC3,GWTC4pop}.
 Measurements in the high-mass regime are particularly important for understanding black-hole formation scenarios, and CHRONOS will offer unique access to this parameter space.

-In addition, CHRONOS provides unique sensitivity to the stochastic gravitational-wave background ($\Omega_{\rm GW}$) of cosmological origin.
-With five years of integrated observation, the detector is expected to reach a level of $\Omega_{\rm GW} \sim 3 \times 10^{-9}$ at 0.2~Hz.
-This would directly probe early-universe phenomena such as first-order phase transitions and cosmic strings, thus offering rare opportunities to test physics beyond the standard cosmological model~\cite{Caprini2016,Ng2021}.
+In addition, CHRONOS provides unique sensitivity to the stochastic gravitational-wave background $\Omega_{\rm GW}$ of cosmological origin.
+With 10 years of integrated observation, the detector is expected to reach a level of $\Omega_{\rm GW} \sim 5 \times 10^{-4}$ at 2~Hz.
+This would directly probe early-universe phenomena such as first-order phase transitions and cosmic strings, thus offering rare opportunities to test physics beyond the standard cosmological model~\cite{Caprini2016,Ng2021,inoue2025chronos}.